ScottyVG/cdk-modular-stacks/DEPLOYMENT.md

 - S3 public access enabled for direct website hosting
 - No CloudFront distribution

+**⚠️ Security Warning**: The dev environment creates a publicly accessible S3 bucket for direct website hosting.
+Be aware that any files uploaded to this bucket will be publicly readable on the internet.

 ### Staging
 - Full monitoring with alerts
 - Backups enabled